JL10897/2022-Summer-Databases-Air/README.md

 This is a web-based Airline Ticket Reservation System developed using Python Flask, HTML and PHPMyAdmin.
 It is developed and tested on the MacOS System.

-Team members: Yunhao Ye (yy2572@nyu.edu) and Xinran Wang (xw1744@nyu.edu).
+Team members: Jialin Li

-It serves as the Final Project for Databases course Spring 2022, NYU Shanghai.
+It serves as the Final Project for Databases course Summer 2022, NYU Shanghai.

 ## Requirements